aroberge/reeborg-world-creation/animated-images.md

 RUR.animate_robot(["classic", "light blue"])
 ```

 To indicate that only one animation cycle should be done, ending with the last model, we use the value if `-1` as the last value.
-For example, one could redefine functions like `move()` or `turn_left()` and design a robot that would go through a series of animations as it moves \(perhaps with bigger images\) so that the robot could be seen "slowly" moving from one square grid to the next, or slowly rotating.
+For example, one could redefine functions like `move()` or `turn_left()` and design a robot that would go through a series of animations as it moves[^2] so that the robot could be seen "slowly" moving from one square grid to the next, or slowly rotating.
 Since I do not have appropriate images to illustrate this idea, here's a rough implementation of what it might look like.

 ```py
 World("Alone")